Do’s & Don’ts When Making A Rain Barrel For Rainwater Collection

 Rainwater collection in action using a rain catcher under the drain

-DO keep pets and children safe by making sure your rain barrel has a sturdy top.
+DO keep pets and children safe (as well as slugs, insects, and rodents out) by making sure your rain barrel has a sturdy top.

 DON’T cook with or drink water that’s been collected in a rain barrel.